olooney/symbol/README.md

 The key insight behind the Symbol library is that the registry (the pool of the originals of the interned strings), is itself unnecessary if you're willing to give up perfect reversability.
-By giving up the registry, we automatically remove thread and process syncronization concerns.
-Since we don't need a lookup table, we can serialize, precompute, or pass around Symbols to our hearts content.
+Getting rid of the registry automatically removes thread and process syncronization concerns: since we don't need a lookup table, we can serialize, precompute, or pass around Symbols to our hearts content.
 The mere fact that we're gaining functionality by removing features suggests this is an avenue worth exploring.